Atay365/pickleball-pal/README.md

   during a match.
 Need to be able to toggle a 2 person game vs. 4 person game
 - As a user, I want to be able to view a history of all my matches, with scores saved after each game.
-- As a user, I want to be able to filter the game history by date, opponents, win or loss.
 - As a user, I want to be able to create an account to manage my match history and scores.
 - As a user, I want to be able to log in to my account to manage my match